shri-2015-org/shrimp/README.md

 ## Get up and going

-1. Install nodejs 4.x.
+1. Install nodejs 4.x
-2. Clone this repo and run `npm install`.
+2. Clone this repo and run `npm install`
-3. For development run: `npm run dev`.
+3. For development run: `npm run dev`
-4. For production run: `npm start`.
+4. For production run: `npm start`
-5. Head to `http://localhost:3000` and see the awesomeness.
+5. Head to `http://localhost:3000` and see the awesomeness
+6. Run `document.cookie = 'enableDevTools=true'` in console to get redux dev tools

 ## Documentation